Region of the Great Bend of the Wabash River Cost-Share Program

 • wetland restoration and constructed wetlands

 Technical assistance is free and we’re offering agricultural landowners free consultation services through our partners at the Tippecanoe County Soil and Water Conservation District.
-Contact the Tippecanoe County Soil and Water Conservation District at 765-494-9992 to schedule your walk through or learn more.
+Contact the Tippecanoe County Soil and Water Conservation District at 765-494-9992 to schedule your site visit or learn more.